chagom/chagom.github.io/_pages/research.md

 - Socially-aware AI systems; Vision-Language Models
 - Group Dynamics

-I'm sometimes getting emails about why I chose to focus on social robots instead pursuing towards purely robotics and computer vision.
-My graduate studies have always been directed, from 2016, toward social robotics.
+I'm sometimes getting emails about why I chose to focus on social robots instead of pursuing purely robotics and computer vision.
+My graduate studies have always been directed, since 2016, toward social robotics.
 Although the route has not always been direct, the choices I made have contributed meaningfully to how I approach this field.
+Not every turn was entirely mine to choose.
 The work presented here is shaped by those experiences.

 If you are curious about the motivation behind my journey: [here](/research_root/).

 ## Participating Projects
-- Multi-Robot Interaction with Group Dynamics (lead)
+- Multi-Robot Interaction with group dynamics (lead)
-- Asian-Immigrant Mental Health AI Agent Interaction (co-lead; external)
+- Asian-Immigrant mental health AI agent interaction (co-lead; external)
 - Graph-based conversation flow (lead)
 - Multimodal suicidality detection (external)
 - Empathetic social robot: [RO-MAN 25'](https://arxiv.org/pdf/2509.07873)
-- Public Social Robot
+- Public social robot
 - Mobile literacy education with socially marginalized groups

 <span style="color:gray">*(The topic is intentionally kept vague)* </span>